Highways in the Czech Republic: Highways for motorcars (Silnice pro motorová vozidla)

-Some sections of highways have their start and end marked by blue road for motorcars signs.
-These roads are off-limits for other kinds of traffic.
+Some sections of highways have their start and end marked by blue highway for motorcars signs.
+These highways are off-limits for non-motorised traffic.
 The national speed limit is 110 km/h, reduced to 80 km/h in urban areas.
 As they form parts of existing highways and are not a road system on their own, they do not have any specific numbering system.
 Thus blue informational road signs and road numbers on blue background are used outside built-up areas and white informational road signs within built-up areas.

 Other roads

 Local roads

 Local roads (místní komunikace) are public roads that serve local traffic and are not already part of a highway or a motorway.
 They are owned and maintained by municipalities.
 Similarly to highways, they are divided into four classes according to their importance, where the first class includes the most important collector roads in cities, while the fourth class includes walk paths and bike roads that are off-limits to automobiles.
 The Road Act also allows for so-called "express local roads" to be built up to expressway standards to accommodate for fast motor traffic.

 A first class local road can be signed as a Road for motorcars (Silnice pro motorová vozidla) if there are no intersections with other roads, auxiliary lanes are used for entering and exiting the road and access to adjacent buildings is forbidden.
 Local roads use black-on-white signs.